openscope/openscope/documentation/airport-format.md

 They're used when we need aircraft to fly over a location that doesn't have an actual fix or waypoint.
 A fix should be created and should be named using the following conventions:

-* The fixes should be located at the thresholds of the runways for which they are named.
+* Any fixes located at runway thresholds should be named after the runway at which they are located.
 ```javascript
 "_RWY33L": [42.354662, -70.991598]
 ```